basedandco/.github/profile/README.md

 ## 📜 License

 Most of our stuff is MIT.
 Unless otherwise stated.
 Or unless we forget.
-Use it however you want.
+Use it however you want but give us credit.
 Just don’t make it boring.

 ## 🧠 Motto